RagnarB83/ash-documentation/docs/workflows-examples.rst

 The conformational sampling is then followed by a DFT geometry optimization for each conformer.
 Finally high-level coupled cluster single-point calculations (here DLPNO-CCSD(T)/CBS extrapolations) are performed for each conformer.

-Such an example can be written in ASH like this:
+Such an example can be written in ASH like this in a rather verbose manner:

 .. code-block:: python